whiteout-io/mail/README.md

 ## Deploying Web App & Selfhosting

-The App can be used both as a Chrome Packaged App or just by hosting it on you own trusted web server.
+The App can be used either as a Chrome Packaged App or just by hosting it on your own trusted web server.
+You can build the app from source or download a rebuilt version.

+### Download prebuild version

+Just download the most recent `*_webmail.zip` file under [releases](https://github.com/whiteout-io/mail-html5/releases)

+### Build from source

+1. Clone the git repository

+    git clone git@github.com:whiteout-io/mail-html5.git

-First build and generate the `dist/` directory:
+2. Build and generate the `dist/` directory:

-    grunt
+    npm install && grunt

+### Running the server

+To test the server, start it in development mode (without SSL):

+    node server.js --dev

-Then start the server and navigate to [http://localhost:8585](http://localhost:8585) (or whatever port is set using the `PORT` environment variable):
+Navigate to [http://localhost:8889](http://localhost:8889) (or whatever port is set using the `PORT` environment variable).

+To start the server for production use (this automatically redirects to `https`)

     npm start

-**A note on security:** The app should not be used without SSL so it's best to set up a reverse proxy or Loadbalancer with your SSL certificates.
-If you are not sure how to do this it might be easier to use our managed web hosting or packaged apps under [https://whiteout.io/#product](https://whiteout.io/#product).
+**A note on security: The app should not be used without SSL so it's best to set up a reverse proxy or Loadbalancer with your SSL certificates.
+If you are not sure how to do this it might be easier to use our managed web hosting or packaged apps under [https://whiteout.io/#product](https://whiteout.io/#product).**

 You can limit incoming and outgoing connections to the socket.io proxy by setting the following environment variables: